 Panuchos are such a special dish to the locals that the town even held a festival a few years back!
 I had the pleasure of attending as part of my project to film this video

-Before you go, be sure to watch the video here:
+Before you go, be sure to watch my Valladolid video here:

 👉 Before you go, don’t forget to bookmark my mega guide to Valladolid!

 That’s it for this guide to the best restaurants in Valladolid, Mexico.
+I hope it helped you pick where to eat in Valladolid.
 Enjoy visiting Valladolid!